citp/privacy-policy-historical/v/va/val/valpak.com.md

 To change your profile and preferences or deactivate your participation in the service, you may:

   * Visit the "Your Profile" section of Valpak.com and change your current status.
-  * Send an e-mail to [digitalsupport@valpak.com](mailto:digitalsupport@valpak.com.) and request to unsubscribe.
+  * Send an email to [digitalsupport@valpak.com](mailto:digitalsupport@valpak.com) and request to unsubscribe.
   * Write to Valpak.com, 8605 Largo Lakes Drive, Largo, Florida 33773 attn: Customer Service.
   * Call 1-800-237-6266 and ask for Digital Support with any other questions you may have.

-Note: It may take up to 48 hours for us to process your request and any e-mail communications within the queue prior to your decision to deactivate will still be sent to you by Valpak.com.
+Note: It may take up to 48 hours for us to process your request and any email communications within the queue prior to your decision to deactivate will still be sent to you by Valpak.com.

 ### 9\.
 Comments

 We have taken great measures to ensure that your visit to our Site is an excellent one and that your privacy is constantly respected.
-If you have any questions, comments or concerns about our privacy practices, please contact us by e-mail at [digitalsupport@valpak.com](mailto:digitalsupport@valpak.com.)
+If you have any questions, comments or concerns about our privacy practices, please contact us by email at [digitalsupport@valpak.com](mailto:digitalsupport@valpak.com)